RESEARCH STARTER

 Under the direction of Frederick D. Patterson, president of the Tuskegee Institute, the United Negro College Fund (UNCF) was established on April 25, 1944, with twenty-seven member colleges and a combined enrollment of fourteen thousand students.
 The goal was to become one of the world’s leading education assistance organizations.
 With a few exceptions, most UNCF member institutions had been founded by religious societies from the North after the Civil War and before the turn of the century.
 Located principally in the Southeast and in eastern Texas, these institutions operate with a variety of organizational structures and program offerings.

-Since its inception, UNCF has grown to become the United States’ oldest and most successful African American higher-education assistance organization.
-As of 2024, UNCF provided support for a consortium of thirty-seven historically black colleges and universities (HBCUs).
+Since its inception, UNCF has grown to become the United States’ oldest and most successful higher-education assistance organization for Black Americans.
+Into the mid-2020s, UNCF provided support for a consortium of thirty-seven historically black colleges and universities (HBCUs).
 UNCF raises operating money for its member schools so that they can maintain the highest academic standards and prepare their students for demanding professions and careers.
-Although these institutions constitute only about 3 percent of all colleges and universities in the United States, they graduate nearly 20 percent of all African Americans who earn undergraduate degrees and nearly 40 percent of African Americans who later earn a doctoral degree.
+Although these institutions constitute only about 3 percent of all colleges and universities in the United States, they graduate nearly 20 percent of all Black Americans who earn undergraduate degrees and nearly 40 percent of Black Americans who later earn a doctoral degree.
 These graduates help build a stronger nation as community leaders and educators and in numerous other vocations.

 Bibliography